Oneo64/Auldworlde/Characters/FamiliesAndCharacterLore/Lore/AlgordFamilyLore.md

 ### May
 While wandering in the forest, Fraldr, Gorðr, and Lalfrel see the draugr Haldigr I walking far away.
 They weren't able to see who it was, or know that it was Haldigr I. They quickly escape, saying that they saw a "cloaked man who was evil".
 They returned without a scratch, and told the rest of the family.

-Two days later, Ljörn saw the same draugr just outside the forest during nighttime.
-He hid back into his home when Haldigr I turned to look at the village, thinking the draugr saw him.
-Because of this, he has been paranoid whenever he's inside a forest, especially boreal ones.

 ## Year 963
 ### April
 Algord takes Alfrir and Ljörn to show them how to cut a tree down.
 Ljown also takes the role of a woodcutter to cut firewood.